MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - For all variable and input names, use `pascalCase` in strong preference to `CamelCase`, `snake_case`, or `ANGRY_CASE`.
 - Input names should be descriptive; avoid one or two letter names where possible.
-- Operations and functions accepting exactly one type argument should denote that type argument by `T` when its role is obvious.
+- Operations and functions that accept one type argument should denote that type argument by `T` when its role is obvious.
 - If a function or operation takes multiple type arguments, or if the role of a single type argument is not obvious, consider using a short capitalized word prefaced by `T` (for example, `TOutput`) for each type.
 - Do not include type names in argument and variable names; this information can and should be provided by your development environment.
 - Denote scalar types by their literal names (`flagQubit`), and array types by a plural (`measResults`).